rahulgawale/data-structures-with-java/README.md

 1. DoublyLinkedListExample - Examples of Doubly LinkedList with `DoublyLinkedList.java`.

 1. SinglyLinkedList - Singly linked list implementation.
-1. SinglyLinkedListExample -Example of Singly LinkedList with `SinglyLinkedList.java`.
+1. SinglyLinkedListExample -Examples of Singly LinkedList with `SinglyLinkedList.java`.

+1. Stack - Stack implementation using Standard LinkedList.
+1. StackExample - Examples of Stack with `Stack.java`

+1. QueueUsingStaticArray - Stack implementation using static array.
+1. QueueUsingStaticArrayExample - Examples of Stack with `QueueUsingStaticArray.java`